istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 This model affords the following benefits:

-- Improved availability: If a control plane becomes unavailable, the scope of the outage is limited to only that control plane.
+- Improved availability: If a control plane becomes unavailable, the scope of the outage is limited to only workloads in clusters managed by that control plane.

 - Configuration isolation: You can make configuration changes in one cluster, zone, or region without impacting others.

-- Controlled Rollout: You have more fine-grained control over configuration rollout (e.g. one cluster at a time).
-For large meshes with many clusters, this process can be automated with CI/CD pipelines.
+- Controlled rollout: You have more fine-grained control over configuration rollout (e.g., one cluster at a time).
+You can also canary configuration changes in a sub-section of the mesh controlled by a given primary cluster.

-- Selective Service Visibility: You can choose which `Service`/`ServiceEntry` resources to make visible to each control plane.
-This can be used to establish service-level isolation between clusters.
+- Selective service visibility: You can restrict service visibility to part of the mesh, helping to establish service-level isolation.
 For example, an administrator may choose to deploy the `HelloWorld` service to Cluster A, but not Cluster B. Any attempt to call `HelloWorld` from Cluster B will fail the DNS lookup.